Leeds tackling poverty framework

 “In acknowledging the scale and impact of poverty on families, we will work with communities and families to mitigate the impact of poverty on children’s outcomes and support children’s journeys into secure adulthood in a prosperous city”

-2. Ensure that the most vulnerable are protected
+2. Ensure that the most vulnerable children and young people are protected

 3. Support families to give children the best start in life